War not an option, talk with Pakistan to end bloodshed: Mehbooba Mufti

 Also Read: Jammu and Kashmir: 3 more soldiers die in Sunjwan

-Meanwhile, Lashkar-e-Taiba has claimed the responsibility of both Sunjwan Army Camp and Karan Nagar CRPF Camp terror attacks that shook Jammu and Kashmir within the last 48 hours.
+Meanwhile, Lashkar-e-Taiba (LeT) has claimed the responsibility of Karan Nagar CRPF Camp terror attack.

-Also Read: LeT claims responsibility of Sunjwan Army, Karan Nagar CRPF camps attack
+Also Read: LeT claims responsibility of terror attack at Karan Nagar CRPF camp

+However, its chief in Jammu and Kashmir Mehmood Shah has, in a statement issued to media, also paid "tributes" to militants killed in the Army' retaliatory action in Jammu.